spidermin/CompaniesHouse/README.md

 Edit: index.php and edit line 6 "<link rel="stylesheet" type="text/css" href="/companieshouse/style.css">" and change path to your style sheet destination.

-run "index.php" Here you can enter a company number and see the app working.
+Run "index.php" Here you can enter a company number and see the app working.

 Assumptions: